j0zzz/JoeQuake/README.md

 I would like to thank the following people for using their stuff:

 * Sphere, for his help and participation in development of JoeQuake 🖤
+* Matthew "kipi" Earl for ghost mode recording
 * A. "Fuh" Nourai, for every FuhQuake addition
 * Anton "Tonik" Gavrilov, for every ZQuake addition
-* John Fitzgibbons, Eric Wasylishen, Spike and all the QuakeSpasm devs for every QS addition
+* QuakeSpasm devs for every QS addition and their useful hints, tips
+	* John Fitzgibbons
+	* Eric Wasylishen
+	* Axel Gneiting
+	* Andrei Drexler
+	* Spike
 * Creators of the Minizip library: http://www.winimage.com/zLibDll/minizip.html
 * fenix@io.com, for alias model interpolation
 * LordHavoc, for lerping alias model textures